 The ward also has input from specialised respiratory physiotherapy experts who help treat patients with severe respiratory failure and patients stepped from our Intensive Care Unit.

-Respiratory outpatients are seen in Outpatients West on level 1 of Bradford Royal Infirmary, in the Horton Wing of St Luke’s Hospital, and at a weekly severe asthma clinic run at the Bradford Institute for Health Research.
+Respiratory outpatients are seen in Outpatients West on level 1 of Bradford Royal Infirmary, in the Horton Wing of St Luke’s Hospital, Westwood Park Community Hospital, and at the Bradford Institute for Health Research.

 The respiratory medicine department holds the following clinics:

 - Lung cancer